 Malaysian Airline System Bhd (MAS) last week reported its worst quarterly loss in over two years.
 Investors were also spooked after the Wall Street Journal on Friday quoted Prime Minister Najib Razak as saying the government could not rule out bankruptcy for the airline.

 An official at Najib's office said the comment was from an interview that took place in April, well before the airline's quarterly results were released last Thursday.

 Shares in Malaysian Airlines fell as much as 21 percent to a low of 15 sen, equivalent to just 5 U.S. cents, in heavy trade on Monday morning, adding to a drop of 9.5 percent on Friday.
-By late afternoon it was trading 15.5 sen, a drop on the day of 18.4 percent.
+By late afternoon the stock was trading at 15.5 sen, a drop on the day of 18.4 percent.